MireilleBF/RIMELBook/what-about-architecture--design.md

 # What about **Architecture & Design ?**

-## How do Hibernate and Entity Framework deal with caching and dialects?
+## How do Hibernate and Entity Framework deal with dialects?
 Are there any major differences?

 One of the properties of ORMs is that they are database agnostic, but because of the existing differences in SQL between the various databases, ORMs have to account for it when it comes to the actual generation of the SQL code.** **